Gayaza High School: Rhoda Nsibambi House

-"Rhoda", the home of "Rhodesians" is the newest dormitory on the Gayaza High School campus.
+"Rhoda", the home of "Rhodesians", is the newest dormitory on the Gayaza High School campus.
 It was opened when the school celebrated 100 years in 2005.
-The house is named after the Rhoda Nsibambi; former wife of the past Prime Minister of Uganda, Apolo Nsibambi.
-She was head girl of the school in 1958, then an influential old girl who served diligently in the education sector and for Gayaza High School as a chairperson of the Parents Teachers Association, and a member of the Board of Governors of the school.
-She died on in December 2001.
+It is named after the Rhoda Nsibambi, former wife of the past Prime Minister of Uganda, Apolo Nsibambi.
+She was head girl of the school in 1958, then an influential old girl who served diligently in the education sector and for Gayaza High School as a chairperson of the Parents Teachers Association, and a member of the board of governors of the school.
+She died in December 2001.
 The house's theme colour is grey.

 Sherborne (Mary Stuart) House

-Sherborne House was named after Sherborne School for Girls in Dorset, UK, who used to offer Gayaza High School grants and service for many years in the past.
-The then Headmistress of the Sherborne School for Girls somehow learned that the Gayaza girls of that time used to go without breakfast.
-On hearing this, the girls at Sherborne School decided to collect some money for this cause.
-They further contributed funds to purchase equipment, furniture and bursaries for the girls at Gayaza.
-Evidently, the table tennis (recreation) room was also built with the money collected in memory of their Head Girl who died in an accident.
+Sherborne House was named after Sherborne School for Girls in Dorset, UK, which offered Gayaza High School grants and service for many years in the past.
+The then headmistress of the Sherborne School somehow learned that the Gayaza girls of that time used to go without breakfast.
+She collected money for this cause.
+Sherborne further contributed funds to purchase equipment, furniture and bursaries for the girls at Gayaza.
+Evidently, the table tennis (recreation) room was also built with the money collected in memory of their head girl, who died in an accident.
 Girls who reside in Sherborne house are known as "Sherbonites" and the theme colour of their house is yellow.

-Mary Stuart, which is the senior section of Sherborne house, was the first tiled dormitory and was named after the wife of Cyril Stuart who was Bishop of Uganda from 1932 to 1952.
+Mary Stuart, which is the senior section of Sherborne house, was the first tiled dormitory, and was named after the wife of Cyril Stuart, who was bishop of Uganda from 1932 to 1952.
 She was a great advocate of girls' and women's education.
-Mary Stuart house was first the seniors' dormitory and the then Head Girls and prefects (other than house prefects) before it became the HSC block for Sherborne House.
+Mary Stuart House was first the seniors' dormitory, and then was for head girls and prefects (other than house prefects), before it became the HSC block for Sherborne House.
 Mary Stuart lived to be 99 years and 364 days old.
 She died in 2000.